 Complete the application form

-Our reimbursement process underwent legal, privacy and security checks to ensure that personal and sensitive information is handled in accordance with provincial law and standards.
+Our reimbursement process has undergone legal, privacy and security checks to ensure personal and sensitive information is handled in accordance with provincial law and standards.

 We strongly encourage application using email.
 However, if you do not wish to submit your completed form by email, you may print the form and send it, along with your bank documentation to: